Negotiating Win-Win Outcomes on Pay, Benefits, Leave and/or Pensions

 This one-day course is designed for elected employee representatives from employers without union representation and/or union officials

-By attending this workshop participants will understand better the protocols and good practice surrounding effective pay and benefit negotiations and bargaining.
+By attending this course employee representatives, reps and workforce champions will understand better the protocols and good practice surrounding effective pay and benefit negotiations and bargaining.

 Content